fatma-ai-coder/fatma-ai-coder/README.md

-# Hi there! 👋 I'm Fatima Alamoudi
+# Hi there! 👋 I'm Fatma Alamoudi

 I'm a creative and curious Computer Science student at **Dar Al Hekma University**, graduating in 2025.
 I love blending **innovation and technology** to solve real-world problems, especially with **AI and machine learning**.